Rikj000/Laravel-Tracing/README.md

 ### Middleware

-This package includes a `\Vinelab\Tracing\Middleware\TraceRequests` middleware to take care of continuing the trace from incoming HTTP request.
+This package includes a `\Rikj000\Tracing\Middleware\TraceRequests` middleware to take care of continuing the trace from incoming HTTP request.

 You should register middleware class in the `$middleware` property of your `app/Http/Kernel.php` class.